Kalyan9639/IIT-Delhi-AI-Projects/AI Powered Cyber Security Threat Detection/README.md

 This will:

-- train the ML pipeline
+- train the model pipeline
-- save the model to `models/cyber_threat_model.joblib`
+- save the artifact to `models/cyber_threat_model.joblib`
 - save metrics to `models/metrics.json`

+---

 ## Evaluate The Model

-Run:

 ```bash
 python -m src.evaluate